 In 2010 the Foundation for Hospital Art came to the hospital for a Paint-Fest.
 Patients, families and staff all participated in painting several beautiful canvases and a mural which brightened a long stark hallway.
 In 2011, I found a waiting area that needed brightening and arranged a similar event.
 While we were trying to find an artist to provide the art work, the mother of a patient who was assisting me suggested they could use one of my pieces of art.
 When I declined, she said to me, “Do you realize that every time you talk about the years you used to paint you smile?
 I think you should do this”.
 Her words struck me and I decided to take on the work.

-In the fall of 2013 I was diagnosed with post traumatic stress disorder from an event at the hospital that re-opened all questions of the grief of losing my daughter.
+In the fall of 2013 I was diagnosed with post traumatic stress disorder from an event at the hospital that re-opened the grief of losing my daughter.
 Again I turned to art, working on a daily art journal along with more painting.
-After three months of medical leave and a lot of soul searching (& with the help of my very supportive family & friends) I came to the conclusion that although I would eventually be able to go back to work at the hospital there would always be the possibility of being re-traumatized if I work in that type of environment.
+After three months of medical leave and a lot of soul searching I came to the conclusion that I could no longer work in that type of environment.
 I knew it was time to take a leap of faith and pursue working in the arts.
 But what to do?
 What to do?

-For years I’ve kept a list of items that I want to do before I kick the bucket-a bucket list. #239 kept staring at me from the page “Quit my job at the hospital to paint & write full-time”.
-I didn’t see how it was possible and it seemed like a far off retirement goal.
+I have a long bucket list and #239 kept staring at me, “Quit my job at the hospital to paint & write full-time”.
+I didn’t see how it was possible and it seemed like a very far off retirement goal.
 When I finally asked myself, “If I could do anything for work and wasn’t afraid to fail, what would I do?”
 I made a breakthrough.
 I’d surround myself with a community of artists & bring all of the various parts of my life together.
-Shortly thereafter when I was playing around on my phone looking at Instagram photos (which reminds me you should check out our Instagram account @100braidststudios) I came across a gift shop run by an artist.
+Shortly thereafter when I was playing around on my phone looking at Instagram photos (which reminds me you should check out our Instagram account @100braidst) I came across a gift shop run by an artist.
 Other artists worked there, displayed their art, and held fun painting events, fine art and craft classes.
 The accolades from the students showed how thrilled they were to see the process artists went through and more importantly they said it made art less intimidating and that encouraged them to try something new.
 So my synapses started clicking and my vision for an inclusive art studio community started to come into focus.

 Fast forward through a business plan, reaching out to a couple of mentors, watching a lot of TED talks, finding grants and financing & selecting a location, to taking the big leap and giving my notice.
-It’s been a whirlwind but as my husband will tell you once I decide on something there’s no stopping me!
-On March 1, 2014 we took possession of this 5600 square foot warehouse and after 3 months of renovations opened the doors on June 8.
-We are now a community of artists and New Westminster’s premier private art studio & gallery.
+On March 1, 2014 I took possession of 5600 square feet on the first floor of the historical 100 Braid St building and after 3 months of renovations opened the doors on June 8, 2014.
+Fast forward five years and the studio has expanded to a second floor with 12,000 square feet and over 50 visual and performing artists.
+I don’t exactly get to paint and write full time but I am surrounded by a thriving community of artists and this place has become the largest art studio outside of Vancouver!